h26k2/capitalize-text/README.md

 # A simple JavaScript Module for Capitalizing Text
-`capitalize()` is a lightweight, easy to use module for capitalizing your inputted string.
+`capitalize-text` is a lightweight, easy to use module for capitalizing your inputted string.

 ## How to use Module